 Other Bike Frame Materials

 Carbon fiber is the lightest material currently used to build bike frames.
-This material was initially developed for use in the aerospace industry where parts need to be as light and strong as possible.
+It’s the frame material that professional cyclists ride.
+Carbon fiber was initially developed for use in the aerospace industry where parts need to be as light and strong as possible.
+The material is made from strips of super-strong fibers that are made from carbon atoms.
+These strips are bonded together with an epoxy resin and shaped into bike frames.
+It has an extremely high strength to weight ratio.

 For more info, check out my carbon fiber vs aluminum frame guide.